-The ‘North Acton Cluster’ is a set of tall buildings currently dominated by City & Dockland’s One West Point, a residential tower of 55 storeys that is now visible for miles on the A40 entering London.
+The ‘North Acton Cluster’ is a set of tall buildings currently dominated by City & Dockland’s One West Point, a residential tower of 55 storeys near and visible for miles on the A40 entering London.

 The site at One Portal Way lies within the area for which the Old Oak and Park Royal Development Corporation (OPDC) has been the planning authority since 2015.

-The application submitted is ‘hybrid’ – meaning an application for full planning permission for the first phase and for outline permission for the remaining five buildings in the blue part of the map below.
-The first phase includes a 56 storey tower.
-More information on the application is available on the OPDC website.
-The drawings, reports, and those objections published to date can be found on the OPDC online planning register.
+The application submitted is ‘hybrid’.
+Full planning permission is sought for the first phase, and outline permission for the remaining five buildings in the blue part of the map below.
+The first phase includes a 56 storey tower and an 18 storey mixed use building.

 The CGI image below was prepared by Imperial’s architects Pilbrow and Partners and forms part of the application documents.
 It shows what the ‘North Acton cluster’ will look like assuming that Imperial’s proposals receive planning permission, and that other already consented schemes are built (the main remaining one of these being the development at 4 Portal way, with two linked towers to the left of this image).